hemmendinger/py-predictit-kafka/README.md

 # py-predictit-kafka
-Kafka producer for PredictIt's developer API.
+Apache Kafka producer for PredictIt's developer API.

+Main goal is getting familiar with Apache Kafka, and learning about how it works.